 Mentoring sessions usually last ~1hr and take place in-person once per week for the first month at a mutually agreeable location (option to use YBUSA's office in downtown Oakland).
 After the first month, Mentors can continue meeting weekly as needed or transition to twice-monthly meetings, either in-person or virtually (phone or video chat).

-Mentors and young entrepreneurs commit to working together for at least 12 months.Our Mentors receive training and support from the Youth Business USA team, including the use of our Pathway to Business Ownership toolkit.
+Mentors and young entrepreneurs commit to working together for at least 12 months after an initial trial period.Our Mentors receive training and support from the Youth Business USA team, including the use of our Pathway to Business Ownership toolkit.
 This toolkit structures the process of building a microbusiness, providing business planning & modeling tools, and resources for Mentors to use with entrepreneurs.
 These tools cover: branding, marketing, product/service design, sales, legal & regulatory, accounting & bookkeeping, operations, etc.

 Young entrepreneurs who you help prepare will have access to our interest-free business loans up to $10,000.